Manifold Reconstruction and Denoising from Scattered Data in High Dimension via a Generalization of $L_1$-Median: Main Results

 where $\phi_{i,j} = \|q_i-p_j\| w_{i,j}$ are the entries of $\Phi$, $\psi_{i,j} = \eta (\|q_i-q_{i'}\|) \hat w_{i,i'}$ are the entries of $\Psi$, and the vector of balancing parameters $\vec{\Lambda} = (\lambda_1, \hdots, \lambda_I)$ is defined in \eqref{eq:2}.

-\forceindent The proof relies on the fact that the weights $w_{i,j}$ are defined by rapidly decreasing functions with bounded support.
+\forceindent The proof relies on the fact that the weights $w_{i,j}$ are defined by rapidly decreasing functions with respect to a point $q_i \in Q$.
 Although the weight function $w_{i,j}$ in definition \eqref{eq:1} does not have compact support, for practical reasons it can be assumed that the Gaussian with $4\sigma$ covers $99\%$ of the support size.
 As a result, the matrices $\Phi$ and $\Psi$ are sparse, and the number of their non-zero entries depend on the support size of $w_{i,j}$.
 Following Definition \ref{def:def3}, we estimate the number of non-zero entries in each row of the matrices $\Phi$ and $\Psi$, in the $k$th iteration of our algorithm, as

 where $B_{h}(x)$ is a ball centered at $x$ with radius $h$.

 Using these definitions, we calculate the Hessian and its eigenvalues for our cost function in \eqref{eq:1},

 For simplicity, we denote $r_{i,j} = q_i-p_j$; then with $w_{i,j} = \exp\big\{\!-\|q_i-p_j\|^2/{h_1^2}\big\}$, $\frac{\partial E_1}{\partial q_i}$ can be rewritten as